fluentcms/FluentCMS/src/GUIDELINE.md

 ## Naming

-microsoft already has a set of well established naming conventions [Naming rules](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/identifier-names#naming-rules)
+Microsoft already has a set of well established naming conventions [Naming rules](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/identifier-names#naming-rules)

-# C# Naming Conventions

 When writing C# code, following consistent naming conventions is essential for readability, maintainability, and collaboration within a development team.
 Here are the key guidelines for naming identifiers: